pysys-test/pysys-test/README.rst

 	> pysys.py run

-When creating your own test suite you should copy the `pysysproject.xml` file from the examples directory into the root of your tests to get a good set of default settings which you can then customize as needed.
+When creating your own test suite you should copy the `pysysproject.xml` file from the examples directory into the root of your tests directory to get a good set of default settings which you can then customize as needed.

 For reference information about the PySys API, see